cadrogui/MambaJS-Framework/README.md

     })
 ````

-All other thing are setup to work prepertly.
+All other thing are setup to work propertly.

 ### Template Provider

+In process

 ### Building templates

+In process